AIN’s editors offer their opinions, observations and thoughts on everything aviation.

 I recall being at first surprised, then relieved, by the oft-quoted statistic that aviation accounts for just 2 percent of global CO2 emissions.
-It seems like such a small amount in the grand scheme of greenhouse gases.
-But a recent report by the World Economic Forum cautions against complacency on the emissions front.

 Kestrel Aircraft has selected Honeywell’s TPE331-14GR to power its all-composite single-engine turboprop.
-The Brunswick, Maine-based company was founded by Alan Klapmeier, co-founder of Cirrus Aircraft, to bring the former Farnborough Aircraft F1 Kestrel turboprop to market.

 The regional airline business lost more of its luster last week, when Delta Air Lines announced it would retire its entire Saab 340 turboprop fleet and “ad

-After a span of 30 years the space shuttle program ended on July 21 when Atlantis landed safely at the Kennedy Space Center in Florida.
-The landing represented the conclusion of the 135th flight of the reusable space plane, and for me, the end of the only manned space program I had ever really known.
+After a span of 30 years the space shuttle program ended on July 21 when <i>Atlantis</i> landed safely at the Kennedy Space Center in Florida.

 I was rearranging the contents of one of my bookshelves to make room for a stack of books that had been read but had no permanent residence.
-As I rapidly made space reassignment or discarded decisions about the flotsam and jetsam of 20 years of life in the same house, I came across my pilot log book from the late ’60s and early ’70s.